-The K-12 Student Outreach Program offers various science, mathematics, and technology-content-based courses for students in kindergarten through 12th grade.
+The K-12 Student Outreach Program offers various science, mathematics, and technology-content-based courses for students in 2nd through 12th grade.

-Please sign up at the right of this page to be notified automatically by email as soon as the schedules are released.
+Sign up at the right of this page to be notified automatically by email as soon as the schedules and themes are released.

-On the cutting edge of design curricula, the EPICS Program at Colorado School of Mines (Engineering Practices Introductory Course Sequence) invites high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
+The Engineering Design Summer Camp, offered through the K-12 Student Outreach Program at Colorado School of Mines, provides an opportunity for high school students to attend a weeklong summer camp on the Mines campus in Golden, Colorado.
 The objective of the camp is to guide participants through a fun and rewarding hands-on experience of authentic engineering design practices.

 How will high school students experience this process?